-The College once again celebrated excellent A Level results with a 100% pass rate for the sixth consecutive year and 95% of grades awarded in the A*-C range.
+The College once again celebrated excellent A level results with a 100% pass rate for the eighth consecutive year and 87% of grades awarded in the A*-C range.
 The academic achievement of the students’ further builds on the enviable reputation that the College enjoys as one of the highest achieving co-educational sixth form providers in Hampshire.

 The Headmaster, Mr Gerard Owens, congratulated students on their achievements, “Salesian College is proud to have a Sixth Form which provides a wide range of opportunities alongside the achievement of outstanding academic results.
-These results are the product of very hard work under the most unique of circumstances over the last two years.
-The efforts to succeed exhibited by both staff and students during periods of uncertainty and lockdown has been a real keystone of Salesian life during the time of the pandemic.
+With the much publicised return to ‘pre-pandemic’ grading, our students’ results have bucked this trend and are better than those of 2019.
 I congratulate all our young men and women who have added so much to the life of the College.
 Whilst we rightly congratulate our students who have attained the top grades, it is equally important to celebrate the achievements of all of the students who have worked so hard to maximise their potential and meet their respective university offers.
 I thank the staff for all their hard work and commitment to student success.
-I wish all of our leaving students the very best of luck as they progress to university and I look forward to seeing them back on Prize Night on the 12th November.”
+I wish all of our leaving students the very best of luck as they progress to university and I look forward to seeing them back on Prize Night on the 17th November.”

-Mr Gerard Owens, Headmaster, commented “The GCSE results achieved by all the boys in Year 11 at Salesian College are, once again, nationally outstanding and a great credit to the boys and staff who have worked so hard in partnership together.
-At a time of great disruption and uncertainty with the GCSE qualification over the last two years, we are very happy to have again maintained excellent results with even more students achieving the top grades than last year.
-These grades represent a great deal of hard work and commitment from staff and students against the background of the largest disruption in education since the second world war.
+Mr Gerard Owens, Headmaster commented “The GCSE results achieved by all the boys in Year 11 at Salesian College are, once again, a great credit to the boys and staff who have worked so hard in partnership together.
+At a time when grades have been harder to achieve across the board we are very happy to have again maintained excellent results.
 Parents are naturally delighted and the College is very proud that a year group and individuals who have achieved so well in sport, cultural events and many aspects of school life have now achieved such brilliant GCSE results.
-These follow the excellent pass rate at A Level achieved at Salesian College earlier this week.